aspnet/Tooling/known-issues-vs2017-preview.md

 * #### Workaround:
 You can resolve this by installing the [15.3.0 Preview 3 update to VS 2017](https://www.visualstudio.com/en-us/news/releasenotes/vs2017-preview-relnotes).

+### Live Unit Testing option to start on solution load doesn't work for .NET Core projects

+* #### Issue:
+If you enable "Start Live Unit Testing on solution load", which is an option available in Tools/Options/Live Unit Testing, it doesn't work.

+* #### Workaround:
+No workaround available.
+You have to manually start Live Unit Testing after the solution loads.
+We will fix this in the next release.

 ## ASP.NET Core 2.0 and Web Tools Known Issues

 ### Warning in the error list that Microsoft.Composition 1.0.27 was restored in a way that may cause compatibility problems